 It’s also the small touches that make a difference, like a special invitation to a “surgi-versary” event celebrating patients one year after surgery, or a holiday festival with a pants parade so patients can show off their before and after clothes.
 One of LaBrecque’s favorite celebrations is called A New You, an event held in the spring where patients are treated to head-to-toe makeovers and a professional photo shoot.

 Bette Jo Toppin lost over 150 pounds after having gastric bypass surgery in 2011.
 For her, giving back to the Center by facilitating the women’s support group has given her life even more purpose.

 “Having surgery and going through the program really changed my life,” she says.
 “I was given the confidence to pursue my dreams, and received my master’s degree in both social work and psychology.
 Now I help patients by giving them a different take on weight loss and give them tools to help them cope and anticipate changes they may not have expected.”

 Women in her support group have diverse experiences – some had surgery a few months ago, some 10 years ago.
 Here, Toppin says they are able to socialize, discuss concerns around their behaviors, share ideas and recipes, and feel a level of freedom to be themselves while in transition.

 Offering a variety of workshops and support groups allows participants to focus on topics like relaxation techniques, everyday speed bumps, mindful eating, holiday eating, plastic surgery, boosting beauty self-esteem, and more.

 Most importantly, the women really enjoy the activities and the connection they receive from one another.
 “I hear laughter, joy, and tears,” says Toppin.
 “But most of all I see growth, hope, a sense of freedom and belonging.
-I look forward to meeting new members in 2018."
+I look forward to meeting new members."